szaimen/NcVM-migration/README.md

 # NcVM-migration.sh
 A shell script for migrating the [NcVM](https://github.com/nextcloud/vm) between different Ubuntu Versions.

-**Please note:** I am not responsible for any damaged systems and will not provide any personal support.
+**Please note:** You are free to run this script at your personal risk.
+I am not responsible for any damaged systems and will not provide any personal support.
 So please keep backups!

 ## How to run?
 Connect to your NcVM via ssh and run: